Ryhon0/DonoguyPlus/README.md

 * Parts can be scaled using scroll wheel
 * Holding Shift while moving or scaling affects all parts
 * Part position and scale can be entered manually
+* Donoguys can be saved and loaded from JSON
 * Overlay
 ## Installation
 First, download the latest version of this extension from [the releases page](https://github.com/Ryhon0/DonoguyPlus/releases/).